Bye Bye Brazil

-Locations for the film include Belém and Altamira in the state of Pará, Maceió, the capital of Alagoas state, and the national capital Brasília.
+Bye Bye Brazil (Bye Bye Brasil) is a 1979 comedy film co-written and directed by Carlos Diegues.
+Starring José Wilker, Betty Faria and Fábio Jr., the film follows a circus troupe travelling through Brazil, seeking surviving late 1970's societal changes during the rising popularity of television.
+It was filmed on location in Belém, Altamira, Maceió and Brasília.

+The film had its international premiere at the main competition of the at the 1980 Cannes Film Festival.

 Plot

-The "Caravana Rolidei" (Holiday Caravan) is a traveling show made up of a magician, Lorde Cigano (Gypsy Lord), the exotic dancer Salomé, and the mute strongman Swallow, who drives their van into a small town along the Rio São Francisco.
-They perform in the town.
-Afterwards a local accordion player, Ciço, begs Lorde Cigano to let him join them, and Lorde Cigano does.
-They then go to Maceió to see the ocean, and completely fail to find any business.
+The "Caravana Rolidei" (Holiday Caravan) is a traveling show made up of a magician, Lorde Cigano (Gypsy Lord), exotic dancer Salomé, and the mute strongman Andorinha (Swallow).
+The caravan drives their van up and performs in small towns along the São Francisco river.
+Afterwards a local accordion player, Ciço, begs Lorde Cigano to let him join them.
+He agrees, and Ciço joins the caravan together with his pregnant wife Dasdô.
+They then go to Maceió to see the ocean, but completely fail to find any business.